 Before we started King & Tuckfield, we spent 4 years looking through family albums as an inspiration beyond the shapes and colours of the clothes worn by the older generation.
 We also looked through the material used and went even further trying to understand where their clothes were made.
 Not surprisingly, the majority of the makers no longer exist and the ones that do, we’ve already worked or still work with.

-"SUSTAINABILITY STARTS WITH CONSUMPTION"
+"SUSTAINABILITY STARTS WITH A MINDSET SHIFT IN CONSUMPTION"

 Wool and denim featured heavily in these family albums and for a good reason.
 They are durable materials, age beautifully and are the archetypal utilitarian fabrics.
 Parents and grandparents were not buying garments in order to support the slow fashion movement or be sustainable, they were simply buying clothes to last.
 They were not buying trousers, shirts and dresses, thinking they will wear them a few times and throw them once they are done.
 They were buying them for good.
 They took pride in them, cared for them and frequently passed them down to the next generation.